What is payday filing and how does it affect my business?

 You can now submit reports direct to Inland Revenue from compatible payroll software.
-This will be much easier than the old ways of uploading files through ir-File, or filling out forms.
-In software like Xero, for example, the report will be automatically submitted whenever you process a pay run.
+This is much easier than the old ways of uploading files through ir-File, or filling out forms.
+In software like Xero, for example, the report is automatically submitted whenever you process a pay run.

-If you don’t have compatible software, you’ll be able to upload files manually or fill out online forms through myIR.
-Paper forms will only be an option for businesses paying less than $50,000 a year in PAYE and ESCT (employer superannuation contribution tax).
+If you don’t have compatible software, you can upload files manually or fill out online forms through myIR.
+Paper forms are only an option for businesses paying less than $50,000 a year in PAYE and ESCT (employer superannuation contribution tax).

 Providing more employee information

-Businesses will now be required to tell Inland Revenue the address of new hires, and details of departing staff.
-And if you know the date of birth for your employees, you’ll be required to pass along that information too.
+Businesses are now required to tell Inland Revenue the address of new hires, and details of departing staff.
+And if you know the date of birth for your employees, you’re required to pass along that information too.

-If you use online payroll software, check that it can automatically file payday reports with Inland Revenue for maximum convenience.
+If you use online payroll software, check that it can automatically file payday reports with Inland Revenue.

-If you use spreadsheets or desktop software, you’ll need to make sure your file format meets Inland Revenue’s requirements and submit your reports via myIR every payday.
+If you use spreadsheets or desktop software, you need to make sure your file format meets Inland Revenue’s requirements and submit your reports via myIR every payday.

-If you use pen and paper, you can continue to file by paper if your PAYE and ESCT. deductions are less than $50,000 a year.
-Inland Revenue will start sending you new payday filing forms prior to 1 April 2019.
+If you use pen and paper, you can continue to file by paper if your PAYE and ESCT deductions are less than $50,000 a year.

-If you don’t already use an accountant or bookkeeper, this could be a good time to start.
-You can find one who’s familiar with online payroll software in the Xero advisor directory.
+If you don’t already use an accountant or bookkeeper, you can find one who’s familiar with online payroll software in the Xero advisor directory.

 Payday filing software

-Payday filing may mean you need to find a new service provider and/or move to online payroll software.
-While that could be a pain initially, there are upsides.
-Outsourcing and automation both make compliance less time-consuming.
-And online software allows you to record time more easily, for example, employees can clock in and out of shifts using their mobile phones.
+Payday filing using software makes compliance less time-consuming.
+And online software allows you to record time more easily.
+For example, employees can clock in and out of shifts using their mobile phones.